mattbierner/staying-alive/README.md

 At the end of five minutes, workers are presented a simple test to make sure they are still alive.

-Make sure to register you HIT with [Unique Turker](https://uniqueturker.myleott.com) and update the id found in `index.html`.

 ### `server.js`
 Simple Node.js express server used for collecting telemetry.